New Mexico State Police: New Mexico State Police

 By 1935, the need to expand the authority and responsibility of the motor patrol was widely recognized.
 The Twelfth State Legislature changed the name of the organization to the New Mexico State Police and gave its officers full police powers to enforce all laws of the state and complete statewide jurisdiction.
 The authorized strength was raised to 30 officers; the ranks of sergeant, lieutenant, and captain were added; and salaries were increased.
 The uniform adopted in 1936 is still in use today, with the exception of the riding breeches and boots favored by motorcycle officers.

 Equipment

 The NMSP issues the Smith & Wesson M&P in 9mm.
 The agency previously issued Smith & Wesson .357, S&W 45, Glock 22 in .40 caliber, Glock 31 in .357 SIG.

-The New Mexico State Police also operates the Eurocopter AS350B Écureuil medical helicopter, one which crashed on October 19, 2001, killing officers Damon Talbott and Ramon Robert Solis.
+The New Mexico State Police also operated the Eurocopter AS350B Écureuil medical helicopter, which crashed on October 19, 2001 during training, killing officers Damon Talbott and Ramon Robert Solis.

+Currently the NMSP Aircraft Section operates an Airbus H145 (Registered N607SP) which in early 2020 replaced an AgustaWestland AW109E - (Registered N606SP) that was also involved in an incident on June 9th, 2009 during a Search and Rescue operation, the pilot and Sergeant Andrew Francis Tingwall were killed.